Berlin, Germany

 No matter the endeavor—whether launching a startup, building a brand, or developing a product—it all boils down to people.

 People triggered our brand update: from team insights to the revelations about our target audience.
 People nurtured the brand's evolution: our internal team, freelancers, consultants, and, of course, our customers.
 In essence, innovation and technology are powered by people.
-So, if there's one insight I'd like to emphasize through this case study, it's this:

 So this is my way to say thank you to everyone involved.